Jersey Museum Visual Story

 Geopark exhibition

-You pay to enter the rest of the Jersey Museum at the ticket desk.
+You need to ‘check in’ to visit the rest of the museum for free.
 There may be a short queue here.

 Sensory notes